GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 To activate the Sens'it device using the mobile app, execute the following steps:

+#### Step 1:

-1. Install and open the Sens'it Discovery mobile app.
+Install and open the Sens'it Discovery mobile app.

+#### Step 2:

-1. Click **Add a Sens'it**.
+Click **Add a Sens'it**.

-**Figure 6.** Adding a Sens'it with the mobile app

 [app1]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/app1.png
 ![app part 1][app1]

+#### Step 3:

-1. Scan the QR code printed on the back of the device.
+Scan the QR code printed on the back of the device.
 If the scanning does not work, enter the ID manually using the link on the bottom of the screen.

-**Figure 7.** Scanning the device QR code

 [app2]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/app2.png
 ![app part 2][app2]

+#### Step 4

-1. Confirm the scanned device ID and follow the rest of the steps to activate your device and register it in your sensit.io account.
+Confirm the scanned device ID and follow the rest of the steps to activate your device and register it in your sensit.io account.

-**Figure 8.** Confirming the scanned device ID

 [app3]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/app3.png
 ![app part 3][app3]